 Plants need to be fertilized because most soil does not provide the essential nutrients required for optimum growth.
 Even if you are lucky enough to start with great garden soil, as your plants grow, they absorb nutrients and leave the soil less fertile.
 Remember those tasty tomatoes and beautiful roses you grew last year?
 It took nutrients from the soil to build those plant tissues.
 By fertilizing your garden, you replenish lost nutrients and ensure that this year's plants have the food they need to flourish.

-There are three additional nutrients that plants need, but in much smaller amounts:
+Plants also need these three nutrients, but in much smaller amounts:

-Finally, there are eight elements that plants need in tiny amounts.
-These are called micronutrients and include boron, copper and iron.
-Healthy soil that is high in organic matter usually contains adequate amounts of each of these micronutrients.
+Finally, there are seven elements that plants need in tiny amounts.
+Healthy soil that is high in organic matter usually contains adequate amounts of each of these micronutrients: